EmekaMomodu/metrics-dashboard/README.md

 3. For saturation SLO; The metric to measure the SLI will be the amount of memory consumed by the service, or the amount of cpu utilisation of the service.

-4. For Network Capacity SLO; The metric to measure the SLI will be the average bandwidth of the service network.
+4. For Network Capacity SLO; The metric to measure the SLI will be the average bandwidth of the network.

 5. For traffic SLO; The metric to measure the SLI will be the number of requests processed successfully in a specific period of time.